Lichfield Canal Heritage Towpath Trail

 This area lends itself to establishing visitor moorings integrated with a nature reserve incorporating lowland heath and wetland areas to encourage an environment with a wide biodiversity.

-The ‘Wides’ section of the Lichfield Canal near Falkland Road will provide the Lichfield Haven visitors moorings for canal craft and a turning area for narrowboats.
+The ‘Wides’ section of the Lichfield Canal near Falkland Road will provide the Fosseway Heath visitors moorings for canal craft and a turning area for narrowboats.

 To the west the ‘Towpath Boardwalk’ meanders through the ‘Wetlands’ section on the south side of the Lichfield Canal.